tlaak/Dawnstar/content/posts/vinyl-corner.md

 to the line-in connector of a [Sonos Play 5](https://www.sonos.com/en-gb/shop/play5.html) speaker.

-The setup is not perfect though as the pre-amp doesn't have a volume output control at all.
-The only way to adjust the volume is to access the room settings in the Sonos app and change line-in level from there.
+The setup is not perfect though as the pre-amp doesn't have a volume output control at all. ~~The only way to adjust the volume is to access the room settings in the Sonos app and change line-in level from there.
 The built-in volume control in Sonos is disabled for line-in signal.
-Maybe I'll get a better pre-amp some day.
+Maybe I'll get a better pre-amp some day.~~

+**Update 17/11/2018:** This is not actually true.
+The volume control works as you would expect it to work.
+I'm not sure if this was due to an update in the Sonos software or some error in my configuration.

 The shelf is made by [KomodaFurniture](https://www.etsy.com/uk/listing/630836743/industrial-tv-stand-vinyl-storage-unit).